Enter your work email

 When compliance drops, so does control.

-According to research by The Hackett Group, top-performing procurement organizations generate more than twice the cost savings by keeping their ability to renegotiate supply agreements and anticipating opportunities.
-These organizations also reduce maverick buying and contract noncompliance, which results in 60 percent greater savings.
+According to research by The Hackett Group, “top-performing procurement organizations” generate more than double the cost savings by maintaining renegotiation capability and anticipating opportunities.
+These organizations also reduce maverick buying and contract non-compliance, achieving 60% greater savings.

 Solution: Use streamlined policies, real-time approval workflows, and guided purchasing tools to ensure team members follow rules.